estruyf/vscode-front-matter/docs/content/docs/panel.md

 ## Metadata

-In the metadata section, you can
+In the metadata section, you can manage the front matter of your Markdown file.
+This section is fully customizable to your needs with our `content type` support.

 ![Metadata section](/assets/metadata.png)

+> **Info**: More information about content types can be read at [content type section](/docs/content-types).

 The tags and categories inputs allow you to insert known and unknown tags/categories.
 When an unknown tag/category gets added, it will show a `+` sign that allows you to add it to your configuration so that it will appear in the known tags/categories next time.